EaminC/ENVBoot/docs/RealRun.md

 ### Before you start
 - Use UTC for times.
 Format: YYYY-MM-DD HH:MM.
-- Load your project environment (OpenRC).
-Example: source CHI-XXXX-openrc.sh.
+- **Load your project environment (OpenRC).** Example: source CHI-XXXX-openrc.sh
+  - This sets OS_AUTH_URL and other required environment variables.
+  - Without this, APIs 2, 3, 4, and 6 will fail in real mode (they need cloud credentials).
 - Know your SSH keypair name (as registered in the cloud).
 - Pick an image name, flavor, and network that exist at your site.
 - Make sure your security group allows SSH (TCP 22).
 The default group often works.

 Tip: Replace example values with your own.
 Do not paste secrets.

+Note: All APIs support --dry-run for safe testing without credentials or side effects.

 ### 1) Create a lease
 Create a lease that starts a few minutes from now and lasts one hour.